 Breakwaters Summer Camp offers a variety of programming in visual and performing arts, sports, dance, trapeze, outdoor adventure, robotics and engineering, filmmaking, and more.

 BRIDGTON SPORTS CAMP

 North Bridgton | bridgtonsportscamp.com

-For those who want to perfect a jump shot, hone a swing, or boost their speed, Bridgton Sports Camp is a premier sports facility that offers both “majors” (soccer, hockey, lacrosse and the like) and “minors” (the list include everything from archery to golf).
-Each session is three weeks and jam-packed with activities at the camp’s state-of-the-art facilities.
+For those who want to perfect a jump shot, hone a swing, or boost their speed, Bridgton Sports Camp is a premier sports facility that offers both majors (soccer, hockey, lacrosse, baseball, and soccer) and minors (everything from archery to waterskiing).
+Each session is three weeks and jam-packed with activities at the camps state-of-the-art facilities.

 Raymond | campagawam.org

-Founded in 1919, Camp Agawam is a traditional, seven-week residential camp for boys located on beautiful Crescent Lake in Raymond (30 miles from Portland).
-At Camp Agawam, boys participate in a wide variety of traditional camp activities.
-Agawam places primary focus on youth, leadership, and character development.
+Founded in 1919, Camp Agawam is a seven-week residential camp for boys located on beautiful Crescent Lake in Raymond (30 miles from Portland).
+Boys participate in a wide variety of traditional camp activities.
+Agawam places primary focus on leadership, self-concept, decision-making, responsibility, and citizenship.

 Kents Hill | campallstar.com

 Camp All-Star is located in the beautiful Kents Hill School campus and offers over 30 different sports and activities.
 The camp is coed with children ages 8 to 16, and there is one counselor for every three campers.
 Campers customize their schedules and can participate in ice hockey, waterskiing, basketball, tennis, archery, and more.

 Wayne | campandro.com